Skip to Content

 installation

 By default, the Workload Autoscaler will automatically calculate recommendations for certain workloads but will not apply updates.
-Once the deployment is complete, you can configure a AutoscalingPolicy and RecommendationPolicy to update strategies and adjust workload recommendations.
+Once the deployment is complete, you can configure an AutoscalingPolicy and RecommendationPolicy to update strategies and adjust workload recommendations.

 Upgrade and Uninstall